-FHWA regulations, at 23 CFR 771.123, describe the requirements and processes to develop a Draft EIS.
-FHWA Technical Advisory 6640.8A provides detailed guidance on the preparation and processing of environmental documents, and requires that the following be included in a Draft EIS:
+FHWA regulations at 23 CFR 771.123 describe the requirements and processes to develop a Draft EIS.
+FHWA Technical Advisory 6640.8A provides detailed guidance on the preparation and processing of environmental documents.
+It requires the following be included in a Draft EIS:

 - Cover Page

 - Summary

 - Table of Contents

 - Purpose of and Need for Action

 - Alternatives

-- Affected Environment

-- Environmental Consequences
+- Affected Environment & Environmental Consequences

 - List of Preparers

 - List of Agencies, Organizations, and Persons to Whom Copies of the Statement are Sent

 - Comments and Coordination

 - Section 4(f) Evaluation (if applicable)

 - Index

 - Appendices (if any)

-The NEPA Assignment Program Memorandum of Understanding (MOU) (Part 3.1.2) requires the following language be included on the cover page of a Draft EIS in a way that is conspicuous to the reader:
+The NEPA Assignment Program First Renewed Memorandum of Understanding (MOU) (Part 3.1.2) requires the following language be included on the cover page of a Draft EIS in a way that is conspicuous to the reader:

 The environmental review, consultation, and other actions required by applicable Federal environmental laws for this project are being, or have been, carried out by DOT&PF pursuant to 23 U.S.C.
-327 and a Memorandum of Understanding dated November 3, 2017 and executed by FHWA and DOT&PF.
+327 and the Memorandum of Understanding dated April 13, 2023 and executed by FHWA and DOT&PF.

-FHWA Technical Advisory 6640.8A contains detailed guidance on the format and content of an EIS.
+FHWA Technical Advisory 6640.8A also contains guidance on the format and content of an EIS.
 The following sections focus on three major elements of the Draft EIS: the purpose of and need for action, the development of alternatives, and the analysis of the alternatives.